-At this time a lot more people are working from home than would normally be the case and as a result people quite often aren’t set up properly which could result in neck and back pain.
+At this time a lot more people are working from home than would normal and as a result people quite often aren’t set up properly.
+This can result in neck and back pain.
 The good news is that these things can be avoided and what we are going to try to do in this blog is highlight the steps that can be taken to make life easier.

-When you work from home it is very easy to lose track of time but it is even more important to be self-disciplined.
+When you work from home it is very easy to lose track of time.
+Hence it is even more important to be self-disciplined.

 As they say – Have a break – have a kit kat.
 Breaks are really important and when you’re at home you tend to forget.
 When you’re in the office you will go and get yourself a coffee, go to the toilet, chat to a colleague.

 What I say to people is try to have a little bit of break every 30 to 40 minutes and you will notice how much easier things will become.
 Again, be disciplined with yourself and also you will be surprised how much more productive you will be.

 I will do a live later on this week (week beginning 20/4/2020) and will go through some good stretches.